justinjunodev/next-typescript-starter/README.md

 ### ⭐️ Contributions.

 Thanks for your interest in this project!
 Pull Requests are welcome for any level of improvement, from small typos to pesky bugs, let’s make this project better.
-When opening or responding to an issue, please be kind, patient, and open to feedback.
-Derogatory comments, insults, etc. aren't cool, nor tolerated.
+More information can be found in the `CONTRIBUTING.md` file.